This post may contain affiliate links. Please read our disclosure policy.

 Make the gravy:

 • Reduce amount of oil.
-Transfer all but 1/4 cup of the drippings to a glass or metal bowl.
+Transfer all but 1/4 cup pan drippings to a glass or metal bowl.
 Do not discard in case more is needed later.
-Add butter to pan.
+Add 1 tablespoon butter to pan.

-• Finish gravy: Combine milk and heavy cream.
+• Finish gravy: Combine 2 cups whole milk and 1/2 cup heavy cream.
 Slowly pour into roux, whisking the entire time.
 Continue to heat and whisk until gravy reaches desired consistency.
 If gravy doesn't thicken, slowly increase heat.
 Taste and season with salt and pepper.

 How to serve Country Fried Steak: